-- The maximum allowed density and intensity of development in the Mixed Use designation is X units per acre and Y floor area ratio (FAR). - 2.
-Continue to improve Downtown El Sobrante to create a stronger sense of this area as a town center and destination for local residents, using the Downtown El Sobrante Planned Unit Development (P-1) Zoning and Design Guidelines to guide land use and development decisions in this area. - 3.
+- 1. In mixed-use areas, preserve adequate square footage of commercial uses to meet the daily needs of the community.
+Support the retention of active commercial uses and local-serving businesses while promoting new residential development. - 2.
+Continue to improve downtown El Sobrante to create a stronger sense of this area as a town center and destination for residents, using the Downtown El Sobrante Planned Unit Development (P-1) Zoning and Design Guidelines to guide land use and development decisions in this area. - 3.
 Encourage and prioritize small and locally owned businesses, including markets offering healthier food choices.
 Local businesses should provide gathering places for residents and contribute to El Sobrante's sense of community and cultural diversity.
 (3-170) - 4.
-Encourage the combining of adjacent narrow parcels along San Pablo Dam Road, Appian Way, and Valley View Road in order to facilitate infill development and limit the number of potential streets and driveways entering these major thoroughfares.
+Encourage the combining of adjacent narrow parcels along San Pablo Dam Road, Appian Way, and Valley View Road to facilitate infill development and limit the number of potential streets and driveways entering these major thoroughfares.
 (3-171, 3-172) - 5.
 Consider the effects of new development on aging infrastructure and, where appropriate, require infrastructure improvements as a condition of approval. - 6.
-Improve the pedestrian and bicycle environment in El Sobrante, particularly along major thoroughfares, by closing gaps in the sidewalk system, widening sidewalks, improving wayfinding signage, discouraging "drive-through" businesses, and enforcing speed limits and traffic safety rules.
-(3-166)

-EL SOBRANTE | GUIDANCE (CONTINUED)

-- 7. Increase neighborhood park acreage in El Sobrante, including requiring parks within new development, preserving open space along San Pablo Creek, and acquiring land using development fees and other sources.
-Funding for ongoing maintenance should be identified when a park is created.
+Improve the pedestrian and bicycle environment, particularly along major thoroughfares, by closing gaps in the sidewalk system, widening sidewalks, discouraging "drive-through" businesses, and enforcing speed limits and traffic safety rules.
+(3-166) - 7.
+Increase neighborhood park acreage, including requiring parks within new development, preserving open space along San Pablo Creek, and encouraging the Public Works Department to acquire land using development fees and other sources.
+Funding for ongoing maintenance should be identified when parks are created.
 (3-175) - 8.
 Incorporate safe, well-maintained open spaces and gathering places in new commercial and mixed-use development projects where feasible.
+In addition, multiple-family residential development should provide on-site recreational facilities for occupants and contribute toward the development of parks and recreational facilities that serve the community at large.
+(3-204, 3-207)

+POLICIES (CONTINUED)

-In addition, multi-family development in El Sobrante should provide on-site recreational facilities for occupants and contribute toward the development of parks and recreational facilities that serve the community at large.
-(3-204, 3-207) - 9.
-Maintain, and where feasible improve, access to regional open spaces and parks on the perimeter of El Sobrante, including new trails and existing fire trails with the potential for recreational use. - 10.
+- 9. Maintain, and where feasible improve, access to regional open spaces and parks on the perimeter of El Sobrante, including new trails and existing fire trails with the potential for recreational use. - 10.
 Conserve and restore portions of San Pablo Creek as a community open space, natural resource, and visual amenity.
 In addition, conserve the natural elements of other local creeks, such as Appian Creek and Wilkie Creek.
 (3-177) - 11.
-Encourage the City of Richmond to preserve the visual character and natural qualities of San Pablo Ridge, the roughly 1,000-acre hillside area that defines the southern and western edge of El Sobrante, by supporting land use decisions that maintain trail access to Wildcat Canyon Park and preserve areas above the 400-foot elevation contour as open space.
+Encourage the City of Richmond to preserve the visual character and natural qualities of San Pablo Ridge, the hillside area that defines the southern and western edge of El Sobrante, by supporting land use decisions that maintain trail access to Wildcat Canyon Park and preserve areas above the 400-foot elevation contour as open space.
 (3-210) - 12.
 Work with neighboring jurisdictions to ensure that the impacts of development on the El Sobrante community are addressed and mitigated.
-(3-180)
+(3-180) - 13.
+Prohibit new automotive uses (body repair, oil change, etc.) in El Sobrante.